DevStarOps-org/stunning-memory/README.md

-# Just another Demo Repo

-This repo is 1 of the demos repo's that [Gordon Beeming](https://beeming.dev/) has most likely created.
+# Binaries used in demos

 For my primary account check out [@Gordon-Beeming](https://github.com/Gordon-Beeming)